ennolan/multi-tier-architecture/README.md

-# Multi-Tier Architecture on AWS using Terraform
+# Multi-Tier Architecture on AWS with Terraform

 Deploy a scalable and resilient multi-tier architecture on AWS using Terraform.